 Varicose Vein Treatment Frequently Asked Questions

 Varicose veins can affect a large portion of the adult population.
 These superficial veins are larger, twisted, dilated, and appear most commonly on legs and thighs.
 They can be embarrassing to look at but also uncomfortable, resulting in swelling and mild pain.
 If left untreated, they can lead to other illnesses, such as inflammation, leg ulcers, phlebitis, and more.
 We have assembled frequently asked questions about varicose veins and how we can help you get the treatment you need for them.
-When you’re ready, give us a call to schedule your appointment.

 What are varicose veins?

 Varicose veins are enlarged, rope-like veins, which are blood vessels.
 These swollen and raised veins can be dark purple, blue, or sometimes skin colored.
 Most people find them on the back of calves, inside of the legs, and thighs.